June 04, 2020 Local and Subnational GovernmentsREAD

 Postponed or cancelled.

-A workshop webinar for subnational and regional and local governments will be organized by the Scottish government starting on April 6th.
-This workshop is designed to bring together a globally balanced representation of subnational, Regional and Local Governments from across the world to undertake knowledge exchange and sharing of information to meet the aims and ambitions of the post-2020 global biodiversity framework, as well as to provide constructive outcomes for the Co-Chairs of the Open-Ended Working Group.
+A workshop webinar for subnational and regional and local governments was organized by the Scottish government.
+This workshop brought together a globally balanced representation of subnational, Regional and Local Governments from across the world to undertake knowledge exchange and sharing of information to meet the aims and ambitions of the post-2020 global biodiversity framework, as well as to provide constructive outcomes for the Co-Chairs of the Open-Ended Working Group.

 Sustainable Development Departament